 Focus on Being a Planner Instead of a Saver

 There is a difference between just putting money away in savings and actually planning for retirement.
-While both are good practices, saving money alone may not get you where you want to be by the time retirement rolls around.
+While both are good practices, saving money alone may not get you where you want to be by the time it rolls around.
 Planners are goal oriented.
 Not only do they set goals, they put a plan in place to reach that goal.
 This includes goals to pay off debt or boost credit scores.

 You can better prepare for retirement by being a planner.
 Write your goals down and map out how you will achieve those goals.
 Be sure to follow up and hold yourself accountable to your goals.